 We’re careful to ensure we can fully support any claims we make.
 We first introduced our Unilever Nutrition and Health Claims Framework in 2005, providing guidance for nutrition and health claims on our products.
 Today, this framework ensures a solid scientific and legal basis for our claims, ensuring they are credible, compelling, differentiating and comply with regulatory requirements.

 Our Claims Substantiation Committee provides governance, ensuring that the nutrition and health claims we make are underpinned by sound science.
-We use our Highest Nutritional Standards as guidance for nutrition and health claims and, if local regulations or voluntary industry standards are stricter than our Unilever Standards for nutrients of concern, we follow the stricter standard for any claims.
-Our global position on claims explains more.
+We use our Highest Nutritional Standards, which are aligned with WHO recommendations, as guidance for nutrition and health claims and, if local regulations or voluntary industry standards are stricter than our Unilever Standards for nutrients to limit, we follow the stricter standard for any claims.
+Our global explains more.

 We’re also committed to promoting healthy diets by marketing and advertising our nutritious products responsibly.
-We’re guided by our General Marketing Principles, our Principles on Responsible Food & Beverage Marketing to Children, and for ice cream such as our Mini Milk and Twister, our Responsibly Made for Kids promise.
-Advertising and Marketing details our approach.
+We’re guided by our General Marketing Principles and our Principles on Responsible Food & Beverage Marketing to Children. details our approach.

-Our nutrition labelling (PDF 100KB) policy covers our entire Foods & Refreshment portfolio, which means we apply it in all countries (even if those countries have no labelling regulations).
-It stipulates that we must provide key information on pack and adhere to regulations.
-Currently, 99.7% of our sales volume provides nutritional information that’s in line with our policy.
+Our nutrition labelling policy and covers our entire Nutrition and Ice Cream portfolios, which means we apply it in all countries (even if those countries have no labelling regulations).
+It stipulates that we must provide key information on-pack and adhere to regulations.
+As of the end of 2022, 99.8% of our sales volume now provides nutritional information that’s in line with our policy.
 We also take exceptional care to include accurate allergen information that complies with local regulations.